nivedmohan77/k8s-setup-guide/ingress/README.md

-# NGINX Ingress Controller Guide 🌐
+# NGINX Ingress Controller & Path-Based Routing 🌐

-This guide covers the deployment of the NGINX Ingress Controller and demonstrates path-based routing.
-All configuration files are located in the `./manifests` directory.
+This lab demonstrates how to deploy an NGINX Ingress Controller and configure it to route traffic to multiple backend services using a single entry point.

 ---

+## 🏗️ Project Structure

+For better maintainability, all Kubernetes resource definitions are stored in the `manifests/` directory:

+* **`manifests/app1.yaml`**: Deployment and Service for Application 1.
+* **`manifests/app2.yaml`**: Deployment and Service for Application 2.
+* **`manifests/ingress.yaml`**: Path-based routing rules for the Ingress Controller.

+---

 ## 🚀 1.
 Install NGINX Ingress Controller

-Deploy the controller using the official manifest optimized for local/cloud environments:
+Before deploying our apps, we must install the Ingress Controller (the "engine" that processes routing rules):

 ```bash
 kubectl apply -f [https://kind.sigs.k8s.io/examples/ingress/deploy-ingress-nginx.yaml](https://kind.sigs.k8s.io/examples/ingress/deploy-ingress-nginx.yaml)